 - Fitting and instruction for traditional and over-the-counter hearing aids for all ages

-- Selection and fitting of custom ear protection and swimming ear plugs
+- Selection and fitting of custom hearing protection, musicians filtered ear plugs and swimming plugs

-- Auditory training, which helps people with hearing loss improve their listening skills and speech understanding
+- Auditory training therapy, which helps people with hearing loss improve their listening skills and speech understanding

 - Selection and fitting of assistive listening technologies and safety or alerting systems